streamblocks/streamblocks-platforms/README.md

 ### 2. How to download this repository

-To get a local copy of the StreamBlocks examples repository, clone this repository to the local system with the following commmand:
+To get a local copy of the StreamBlocks platforms repository, clone this repository to the local system with the following commmand:
 ```
 git clone https://github.com/streamblocks/streamblocks-platforms streamblocks-platforms
 ```